iecse/EulerSphere_TechTatva2025/Round1/Abhyuday Gupta/34. FibonacchiMatrix/FibonacchiMatrix.md

 - Use matrix exponentiation: $\begin{pmatrix} 1 & 1 \\ 1 & 0 \end{pmatrix}^n$
 - Can be computed by hand using repeated matrix multiplication or fast exponentiation
 - For verification: $F_{20}$ should be manageable to compute manually
-- Apply modular arithmetic at the final step
+- Apply modular arithmetic at the final ste3p

 ## Answer